Appverse-Archive/appverse-mobile/appverse-samples/README.md

 * <b>How to embedded your Web resources</b>
 	* In order to add the web resources for an application, you first need to add them to the project in MonoDevelop.
 To accomplish this perform the following steps:
-		* Copy your web resources into the project’s location, under the following folder structure: "WebResources">"www"
+		* Copy your web resources into the project's location, under the following folder structure: "WebResources">"www"
-		* Right-click on the project folder (or Ctrl-Click) and select *Add* > *Add Exiting folder…*, displaying the *Add folder* dialog window.
+		* Right-click on the project folder (or Ctrl-Click) and select *Add* > *Add Exiting folder...*, displaying the *Add folder* dialog window.
 		* Select the "WebResources" folder and then select all the needed resources in the path.
 		* Mark all resources as <b>Content</b> in the <b>Build Action</b> selector at the *Add folder* dialog window.
 		* Once included, if new resources are added to the project don't forget to mark them as *Content*.
 Right-click on each field to see its *Properties*.